Miguel26-pixel/Projeto-Integrador/raspberry/README.md

 	sudo apt autoremove
 	sudo apt autoclean

-If the Raspberry Pi boots up to a terminal, you may need to do the following:
+If the Raspberry Pi boots up to a terminal, you may need to do the following (usually, login is "pi" and password is "raspberry"):

 	sudo apt install xserver-xorg-video-fbturbo